DivisionSt/tabs2markdown/README.md

 ### 2. popup.html
 Copy the HTML content from the popup.html artifact above.

-### 3. popup.css
+### 3. style.css
-Copy the CSS content from the popup.css artifact above.
+Copy the CSS content from the style.css artifact above.

 ### 4. popup.js
 Copy the JavaScript content from the popup.js artifact above.